nfang1/EE-322-Design-VI/Lab 3/README.md

-I pledge my honor that I have abided by the Stevens Honor System
+I pledge my honor that I have abided by the Stevens Honor System.

-# LAB 3
+# Lab 3

 ```ssh
 cd *3
 python3 julian.py